ciso507/SceneChanger-PhantomCamera2d/README.md

 Hope this helps anyone..
-I managed to fix my game bug after testing a lot.
+I managed to fix my game bug after testing stuff on my game a lot.